FravBox/YagCCs/LeaveBan/readme.md

 Coded by Grafik, commissioned by me.

+**ONLY WORKS WITH MUTES FOR NOW - WILL POTENTIALLY BAN WHEN YOU DON'T WANT IT TO WITH TIME OUTS CURRENTLY**

 1. On the Yag dashboard, go to Tools & Utilities -> Moderation -> Timeout (and/or Mute)
 Put this in the Timeout and/or Mute DM area:
 ```go